Statistics Professor named Radcliffe Fellow for 2015-16

 Recent Books by Harvard Stat Dept Faculty

-Among the titles are Handbook of Mixed Membership Models and Their Applications (edited by Edo Airoldi et al.), Introduction to Probability (by Joseph Blitzstein and AB/AM alumnus Jessica Hwang), An Introduction to Quantitative Finance (by Stephen Blyth), Strength in Numbers: The Rising of Academic Statistics Departments in the U.S. (edited by Alan Agresti and Xiao-Li Meng) and Designs for Clinical Trials (edited by David Harrington).
+Among the titles are Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction (by Guido Imbens and Donald Rubin), Handbook of Mixed Membership Models and Their Applications (edited by Edo Airoldi et al.), Introduction to Probability (by Joseph Blitzstein and AB/AM alumnus Jessica Hwang), An Introduction to Quantitative Finance (by Stephen Blyth), Strength in Numbers: The Rising of Academic Statistics Departments in the U.S. (edited by Alan Agresti and Xiao-Li Meng) and Designs for Clinical Trials (edited by David Harrington).
 More to come soon...

 Quadruple Honors for Donald Rubin

-Honorary professorships from Nanjing University of Science & Technology, Xian University of Technology, and Shanghai Finance University were awarded to John L. Loeb Professor of Statistics Donald Rubin in October.
-As if these are not enough, in April he will then receive the Doctorate Honoris Causa from Universidad Santo Tomás.
-An recent interview with him will appear soon in Statistical Science.
+Honorary professorships from Nanjing University of Science & Technology, Xian University of Technology, and Shanghai Finance University were awarded to John L. Loeb Professor of Statistics Donald Rubin last autumn.
+As if these are not enough, this spring he will receive the Doctorate Honoris Causa from Universidad Santo Tomás.
+An interview with him appeared in Statistical Science, v.
+29, pp. 439-457.

 Statistics Professor to lead Harvard Management Company